Verizon Nokia Lumia 822 – Mini Review + Verizon 4G

 Also the Windows 8 Tablet built into the display was interesting and even though they want you to stay in the Tile interface my son who was with me got it back to the normal desktop and he is only 3.
 Kind of shows how Microsoft is missing the game one what things are moving to and what people really want their devices to do.

-Posted on November 15, 2012, in Microsoft, Nokia, Phones, Windows, Windows Phone and tagged iPhone, Microsoft, Microsoft Windows, MySpace, Nokia, operating system, Windows Phone, Windows Phone 8.
+Posted on November 15, 2012, in Archive, Microsoft, Nokia, Phones, Windows, Windows Phone and tagged iPhone, Microsoft, Microsoft Windows, MySpace, Nokia, operating system, Windows Phone, Windows Phone 8.
 Bookmark the permalink.
 Leave a Comment.